wfink/infinispan.playground.ickle/README.md

   The client is able to add and list messages in cache.
   Register a ContinuousQuery for a reader with 'register' and start another instance to add, update and remove messages.
-  The registered ContinuousQuery listener will show each change which match the reader.
+  The registered ContinuousQuery listener will show each change which match the reader with prefix NEW/DELETED/UPDATED.